 1. Select your source and target orgs

-Once you’ve configured your comparison filter, click Compare Now to move to Gearset’s comparison page.
-This will show you all changed, new and deleted metadata between your source and target orgs.
+Gearset will show you all changed, new and deleted metadata between your source and target orgs.
+Use the filters on the left to find your Einstein Bot in the filters.
 Select the metadata changes that you want to move and click Next.

 Gearset’s smart comparison engine also includes problem analysis that can identify and resolve issues within your deployments.